ssbc/dgram-broadcast/README.md

-# broadcast-stream
+# dgram-broadcast

 A more obvious dgram broadcast.

-`broadcast-stream` has the correct defaults to just work for broadcast on your local area network.
+`dgram-broadcast` has the correct defaults to just work for broadcast on your local area network.

 ## Example